-All employees, both full-time and part-time, are in a pension program.
-Two options are open to all employees: The State Employees Retirement System (SERS) and the alternate retirement plan, ARP.
-A third option, available only to those already enrolled in it, is the Teachers Retirement System (TRS).
-A fourth option, called the Hybrid Plan, will be available in the near future.
+All Community College employees, both full-time and part-time, are in a pension program.
+Three options are open to all employees: The State Employees Retirement System (SERS), the Alternate Retirement Plan (ARP), and the SERS Hybrid Plan.
+A fourth option, available only to those already enrolled in it, is the Teachers Retirement System (TRS).
 The program you choose will depend on your own unique circumstances.

-Employees must make a choice in the first semester of employment.
-Those who do not choose will automatically be places in SERS.
+Employees must make a choice in the first 60 days of employment.
+Those who do not choose will automatically be placed in SERS.

 Key features of each plan are listed below:

 - SERS: A defined benefit plan — benefits based on years of service and earnings.
 All employees are eligible.
-There is a 5-year vesting.
+There are various Tiers, depending on date of hire.

 - ARP: An income-earning investment plan — benefits are based on contributions and income earned by the chosen funds.
 All employees are eligible.
 There is immediate vesting, but you do not access the full funds until retirement.

 - Hybrid Plan: An employee has the option, upon leaving state service, of accepting the defined benefit amount, or electing to receive a return of his/her contributions to the Hybrid Plan plus a 5% employer match, and 4% interest .